 PSD - Photoshop

 Best for creating and saving images and graphics with layers

 Photoshop is primarily used by designers or others who create or alter digital images.
 Saving in Photoshop allows for digital manipulation of images and for layers to be preserved within digitally manipulated images.
-Since photoshop preserves the layers of each image, it makes the file larger, so photoshop files are not typically found online, as they would slow down the load time of a webpage.
+Since PSD files preserve the layers of each image, it makes the file larger, so PSD files are not typically found online, as they would slow down the load time of a webpage.

 SVG - Scalable Vector Graphics